tquangsdh20/text2ipa/README.md

 V1.2.0 : Update comment and guideline in functions, fixed ERROR for setup with the other Python versions
 V1.3.0 : Fixed MISSING install requires and update information for Python versions
 V1.4.0 : Update building & testing for this package
+V1.4.1 : Update format Python PEP517 for this package
+V1.4.2 : Update coverage test for this package
 <a href="https://github.com/tquangsdh20/text2ipa"><p align="center"><img src="https://img.shields.io/badge/Github-tquangsdh20-orange?style=social&logo=github"></p></a>